joao-arthur/funis-node/docs/objects/map-values.md

 ): plainObject<T>
 ```

-Map the object values into a new object.
+Map the object values into an object.

 ## Example